 A retail merchant services tool that can help monitor the popularity of certain products is a stock alerts solution.
 This helps break down sales by item and sales category breaking down which funds need to be allocated towards certain retail products.
-The stock alerts feature assists retail merchants in seeing which products/services perform best.
+The stock alerts feature assists retail businesses in seeing which products/services perform best.
 It is even more beneficial when it is already connected with your payments system, allowing you to set up and receive low inventory alerts before you run out of stock.

 Make Your Merchandise the Shining Star

 In a sea of holiday sales, making your product and brand stand out amongst the crowd is as important as providing quality merchandise.
 Keep your retail store top of mind for holiday shopping and influence purchasing with quality social content showcasing new touch-free ways to shop.
 Offering curbside pickup, online ordering, and pre-order There is a 70% chance that a previous customer will purchase your product over your competitors due to familiarity and overall customer service experience.

 Consider how the in-store experience can be adjusted to implement social distancing in a less noticeable and disruptive way.
 Placing highly sought-after merchandise in a different, open area of the store provides easy and quick access.
 If you track sales from month to month, you can strategically plan your product layout and promotions to attract and direct customers.
 This is a great tip to use all year long but especially during the hustle and bustle of the holiday season.
 Minimize shopper frustration by making the experience easy, achievable, and fun can boost your sales and cash flow, which means you’ll get a great return on your investment.